-- In the first six to 12 hours after the last consumption, a person starts to experience nausea, abdominal pain, tremors, heart palpitations, depression, anxiety, mood swings, and insomnia.
+In the first 6 to 12 hours after the last consumption, a person starts to experience nausea, abdominal pain, tremors, heart palpitations, depression, anxiety, mood swings, and insomnia.

-- Between two and three days after the last use, the patient will be dealing with increased blood pressure, increased body temperature, an inconsistent heartbeat, and confusion.
+Between two and three days after the last use, the patient will be dealing with increased blood pressure, increased body temperature, inconsistent heartbeat, and confusion.

-- Around 72 hours after the last drink, more severe withdrawal symptoms start to set in such as fever, hallucinations, and seizures.
-Agitation, more moodiness, and severe confusion also occur.
+Around 72 hours after the last drink, more severe withdrawal symptoms, such as fever, hallucinations, and seizure, start to set ins.
+In addition, agitation, more moodiness, and severe confusion also occur.